dimfeld/website/posts/svelte_transitions_on_multiple_elements.md

         d.refCount++;
 ```

-Here we enter the information for this element in the appropriate place: either the detail key or as an entry in the overviews map.
+Each entry in `siblingData` is shared by all the elements with the same parent, so we enter the information for this element in the appropriate place: either the detail key or as an entry in the overviews map.

 ```javascript
         if (params.isDetail) {